Wren6991/tt02-whisk-serial-processor/README.md

 | First operand   | Sum of operands   | `ldia`/`stia` | Load/store with post-increment/decrement, e.g. stack pop             |
 | Sum of operands | None              | `ld2`/`st2`   | Load/store addressed by register + register, or register + immediate |
 | Sum of operands | Sum of operands   | `ldib`/`stib` | Load/store with pre-increment/decrement, e.g. stack push             |

+If the same register is used for both address writeback and store data, the address writeback is visible to the store data.

 The actual cost of a load/store is 96 cycles: the command + address sections are rounded up to 32 cycles to keep up with our fixed 16-cycle register rotation.
 The LSB-first register read and address addition can be done concurrently with the issue of the SPI command, so there is no additional penalty for these, *unless* the second operand is an immediate, in which case this can not be overlapped and there is an additional cost of 16 cycles.